mahume/cliri/README.md

 ```
 ![](gifs/concert.gif)

-*If the artist is not touring the app will notify you.*
+*If the artist is not touring, Liri-bot will notify you.*
 ![](gifs/no-concert.gif)